projectyumo/USC-AI-Sustainability-Challenge-2023/README.md

 For PlantID_and_Health.ipynb - Add your API key to line 10.
 Feel free to add any plant images in the example_images/ folder and change the path in line 11
 For RestorationPlanGenerator.ipynb - Add your API key as described here https://github.com/princeton-nlp/tree-of-thought-llm/blob/master/src/tot/models.py

+## Additional Notes:
+This prototype was designed with the following assumptions.
+A drone w/ camera is available and can be programmed to navigate around an ecosystem.
+The tree-of-thoughts output assumes that substantial images have been analyzed with the PlantID_and_Health code.
+For future work, developing the navigation algorithms, the communication between drone and servers, and testing the results of aggregated data should satisfy a physical demo of our product.
+Additional work is available to optimize the usage of LLMs as LLMs are intrinsically unsustainable to the environment due their energy consumption.

 ## Team
 This work is performed by: